Rescue begins of ailing US researcher stuck 3,000 feet inside a Turkish cave, Turkish officials say

 The 40-year-old experienced caver began vomiting on Sept.
 2 because of stomach bleeding while on an expedition with a handful of others in the Morca cave in southern Turkey’s Taurus Mountains.

-Rescuers from across Europe have rushed there to help Dickey and to extract him, including one Hungarian doctor who reached and treated him inside the cave on Sept.
+Rescuers from across Europe rushed to the cave to help Dickey and to extract him, including one Hungarian doctor who treated him inside the cave on Sept.
 3. Doctors gave Dickey IV fluids and 4 liters (1 gallon) of blood inside the cave, officials said.
 Teams comprised of a doctor and three or four others take turns staying with the American at all times.

 There are 190 personnel from eight countries assisting in the rescue effort, including doctors, paramedics and experienced cavers, Mersin Gov. Ali Hamza Pehlivan told media on Saturday.
-He added that 153 of them were search and rescue experts.
+He said 153 of them were search and rescue experts.

 “We have received information that his condition is getting better, thanks to medical intervention.
-He has been in stable condition as of yesterday,” he added.
+He has been in stable condition as of yesterday,” he said.

 Speaking with the AP before rescue operations began, Recep Salci, head of AFAD’s search and rescue department, said the rescue will depend on Dickey’s condition.